Michaelredaa/fbx_automation/README.md

 <img src="./src/icons/fbx_automation_snapshot.png" width="543" height="248"/>

 ## Documentation
-1. Browse to choose the text file with all urls
+1. Browse to choose the text file with all urls.

 2. Browse to choose the download and target directories.